esturdivant-usgs/science-base-automation/README.md

 # science-base-automation
-Automatically create and populate ScienceBase pages with metadata and data files.
+__Automatically create and populate ScienceBase pages with metadata and data files.__

-## Overview
 Given a local top directory with metadata and data files in sub-directories and a ScienceBase (SB) landing page, this script creates SB pages mimicking the directory structure, updates the XML files with new SB links, populates the SB pages from the data.

 ### Overall process
 1. Set up a local directory structure for your data release.
 2. Set up a ScienceBase landing page.
 3. Modify script parameters in config_autoSB.py.
-5. Run (first install necessary python modules)
+5. Run (first install necessary python modules).
 6. Check ScienceBase pages and make manual modifications.

 ### Limitations